Mondego/SourcererCC/unused-files/readme.md

 #Files' purpose:

+# copy\_properties.sh

+Copies sourcerer-cc.properties to NODE\_$/ directories and runs `replacenodeprefix.sh`.
+Not found usages

+# cleanup.sh

+Removes some files that aren't existing anyway

 # analyze.py

 Prints some info based on results

 ## mergeindexes-cygwin.sh, runnodes-cygwin.sh

 Same as mergeindexes.sh and runnodes.sh but with paths in windows-way.
-May be for running in cygwin, but i don't know what for.
+May be for running in cygwin, but i don't know what for

 ## cloneGithub.py